 Want to talk to a specialist about putting on a Virtual Reality event?
 Click here to book a call back from a producer.

 Build it and they will come: Using Programmatic Targeting

 Given the volume of webinars and virtual conferences online, your event must stand out from the crowd.
 Ads need to be attention-grabbing and seen by the right people at the right time.
 To do this we would recommend using programmatic advertising.
 This works by taking audience insight and using that data to target the appropriate demographic with creative, memorable content (don’t worry, we can help with that).

 The attendance data for a traditional event or trade show is readily available, so by using programmatic to target potential delegates as well as a wider audience, you could yield higher engagement than a real-world event.
 Our digital partners use programmatic targeting and retargeting across all digital media to drive traffic to your site.

 A good example of how effective programmatic can be, is a campaign we ran for Breast Cancer Now, which set out to achieve 600,000 video views but by using programmatic we surpassed that target by over 1000%.

 This is an opportunity to put your brand at the forefront of event disruption and digital innovation.
 After all, these event alternatives will provide you more data, more leads, more brand recognition.
 Online you can already run speaker sessions, networking, product launches and Q&As, but by using the emotive power of film or the limitless possibilities with animation you can really engage your audience.
 Pull this all together in a 360 or virtual environment and you create a memorable experience that brings an online event to life.

-We'd love to discuss your event with you.
+We offer a full range of marketing video production services and our team would love to discuss your event with you.
 There are many ways to use video to make your next event the best ever.
 Give us some details here and we will give you a call back shortly.